-For the purpose of Counterparty Default risk calculation, the commission payable directly related to the insurance receivables is netted off the insurance receivables.
-This is explained under section D.1 Assets and as a result the values for Insurance & Intermediaries payables are lower than their value under IFRS.
+For the purpose of Counterparty Default risk calculation, the commission payable directly related to the insurance and reinsurance receivables is netted off the insurance and reinsurance receivables.
+This is explained under section D.1 Assets and as a result the value for Insurance & Intermediaries payables is lower than its value under IFRS.